lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-SCHCpckt title='SCHC Packet'}

-The Fragment Header size is variable and depends on the Fragmentation parameters.
-The Fragment payload contains a part of the SCHC Packet Compressed Header, a part of the SCHC Packet Payload or both.
-Its size depends on the L2 MTU (see {{Frag}}).
+## SCHC Fragmentation message formats

 The SCHC Fragment has the
 following format:

 ~~~~